ErwinJr2/ErwinJr2/README.md

 This is a extendable Python/C program for 1D quantum problem and Quantum Cascade Laser simulation.

-`OneDQuantum` is A C lib for 1D quantum problem, with python interface.
+`OneDQuantum` is a C lib for 1D quantum problem, with python interface.

+In the following a simple installation guide is included.
+A more comprehensive documents can be found [here](https://erwinjr2.readthedocs.io/)

 Installation